romanRegmi/Apex-Learning/Asynchronous Apex/Future/README.md

 We can only call one queueable and schedulable apex from a future method.

-Limitations

-Cannot be monitored
-cannot pass sObject, List<sObject> as paramenters
-No more than 50 method calls per apex invocations.

 Can we pass wrapper to future method?